ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       kinetic species.
 See :ref:`DSMC section <theory-collisions-dsmc>`.
     - ``background_mcc`` for collisions between particles and a neutral background.
       This is a relativistic Monte Carlo treatment for particles colliding with a neutral background gas.
-The implementation follows the so-called null collision strategy discussed for example in :cite:t:`param-Birdsall1991`.
-      See also :ref:`collisions section <theory-collisions>`.
+See :ref:`MCC section <theory-collisions-mcc>`.
     - ``background_stopping`` for slowing of ions due to collisions with electrons or ions.
       This implements the approximate formulae as derived in Introduction to Plasma Physics, from Goldston and Rutherford, section 14.2.